habitat-sh/habitat/www/source/docs/run-packages-monitoring.html.md

       curl http://172.17.0.2:9631/services

 > Note: The default listening port on the supervisor is 9631; however, that can be changed by using the `--listen-http` option when starting a service.
+Additionally the HTTP API port will only listen if the sup was started with the `--peer` or `--topology` flags

 Depending on the endpoint you hit, the data may be formatted in JSON, TOML, or plain text.